nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_testplan.md

 ### Types of Test

-In the process of building a solution a supplier will be involved in several [phases of testing](https://developer.nhs.uk/apis/uec-appointments/dep_testtesting.html), progressing through different maturity levels and environments -
+In the process of building a solution a supplier will be involved in several <a href="dep_testtesting.html" target="_blank">phases of testing</a>, progressing through different maturity levels and environments -

 * Like-Live (INT)
 * Provider (Production)